melonproject-archive/documentation/chapters/fund.md

 An integer defining the performance fee percentage rate.
 &nbsp;

-`uint public DIVISOR`
+`uint public constant DIVISOR = 10 ** 18`

-An integer defining the standard divisor.
+A constant integer defining the standard divisor.
 &nbsp;

-`uint public highWaterMark`
+`uint public constant INITIAL_SHARE_PRICE = 10 ** 18`

-An integer defining the asset value which must be exceeded at the measurement period's end to facilitate the determination of the performance fee due to the manager.
+A constant integer defining the initial share price to "1".
 &nbsp;

-`uint public lastPayoutTime`

-An integer defining the block time in UNIX epoch seconds when the previous fee payout was executed.
+`mapping(address => uint) public highWaterMark`

+A public mapping associating the Melon fund address to the Melon fund's `highWaterMark`, which defines the asset value which must be exceeded at the measurement period's end to facilitate the determination of the performance fee due to the manager.
 &nbsp;

+`mapping(address => uint) public lastPayoutTime`

+A public mapping associating the Melon fund address to the Melon fund's last previous time a performance fee calculation and payout was executed.
+It is an integer defining the block time in UNIX epoch seconds when the previous fee payout was executed.
+&nbsp;

+`mapping(address => uint) public performanceFeeRate`

+A public mapping associating the Melon fund address to the Melon fund's configured performance fee rate.
+&nbsp;

+`mapping(address => uint) public performanceFeePeriod`

+A public mapping associating the Melon fund address to the Melon fund's configured performance measurement period.
+This integer express the performance measurement period in seconds.
+&nbsp;

 #### Public Functions

+`function initializeForUser(uint feeRate, uint feePeriod) external`

+This external function is execution once at the initialization of the Melon fund.
+The function sets the Melon fund's performance fee rate, the performance measurement period, the initial high-watermark and the `lastPayoutTime`.

-`function feeAmount(address hub) public view returns (uint feeInShares)`
+`function feeAmount() public view returns (uint feeInShares)`

 This function calculates and returns the number of shares to be created given the fund performance since the previous measurement period payment, asset value and the defined performance fee rate.
 &nbsp;